Mateio/jbossas7-liferay-quickstart/README.md

 This is configured in the $REPO_DIR/customization/ROOT.war/WEB-INF/classes/portal-ext.properties entry,

+	jdbc.default.jndi.name=java:jboss/datasources/PostgreSQLDS

+If you want to change it to Mysql then you need to update the $REPO_DIR/customization/ROOT.war/WEB-INF/classes/portal-ext.properties

 	jdbc.default.jndi.name=java:jboss/datasources/MysqlDS

-If you want to change it to Postgresql then you need to update the $REPO_DIR/customization/ROOT.war/WEB-INF/classes/portal-ext.properties

-	jdbc.default.jndi.name=java:jboss/datasources/PostgreSQLDS

 __Note__ :